vokilam/ExternStoryboard/README.md

 ==============

 After you [break your storyboards into modules](http://robsprogramknowledge.blogspot.com.br/2012/01/uistoryboard-best-practices.html), link between them by either:
-- Creating a UINavigationController in the source storyboard and setting the User defined runtime attributes "storyboardName":"YourStoryboardName" and optionally a "sceneIdentifier":"YourSpecificVCIdentifier"
+- Creating a UINavigationController in the source storyboard and setting the User defined runtime attributes "storyboardName":"YourStoryboardName" and optionally a "sceneIdentifier":"YourSpecificVCIdentifier" to automatically load its Root View Controller from another Storyboard.
-- Using a extern push or extern modal segue to a blank view controller which declares the above runtime attributes
+- Using a extern push or extern modal segue to a blank view controller which declares the above runtime attributes, to transition to a View Controller in another Storyboard.